brucefan1983/NEP_CPU/README.md

   * `PyNEP`: https://github.com/bigd4/PyNEP
   * `calorine`: https://gitlab.com/materials-modeling/calorine

 * `NEP_CPU` is not designed for large-scale atomistic simulations.
-For this purpose, please `GPUMD` is the better choice.
+For this purpose, `GPUMD` is the better choice.